nais/doc/docs/device/install.md

 # Installation

-!!!tip
+!!! tip
     We have made a [nais'er installation guide](naiserinstall.md) if you think you may need a little extra help.

 ## OS-specific installation steps